Collège de droit in France: Since 2009: Grande école du droit from University of Paris-Sud

 Created by University of Paris-Sud in 2009 is a four-year program leading to a master's degree in commercial law.
 It is designed to allow students to distinguish themselves in the field of law.

 Since 2009: Collège de droit de Montpellier

 Created by University of Montpellier in 2009, three-year degree very much focused on the classical study of law, particularly through the ancient languages.
 Their motto is a quote from Seneca.

 Since 2010: Collège supérieur de droit de Toulouse

-Created by Toulouse 1 University Capitole in 2010, two-year degree which prepares students for a high level of law studies.
+Created by Toulouse school of law in 2010, The Collège superieur de droit is a complementary programme offered by the Toulouse School of Law.
+This internal university qualification enhances the national degree pursued simultaneously by students enrolled in the third year of the Bachelor of Laws programme.

+This optional supplementary programme is primarily intended for students who have achieved an overall average grade above 14/20 in the second year of their Bachelor’s degree and who wish to attain a high level of legal and general education.

+The Collège supérieur de droit has developed innovative teaching methods designed to complement the traditional courses provided as part of the national degree.